Pyrex

-Pyrex (trademarked as PYREX and pyrex) is a brand of glassware by Corning Inc. best known for the rectangular roasters with which its name has become nearly synonymous.
-Pyrex was first introduced in 1915 as a line of clear, low-thermal-expansion borosilicate glass whose resistance to chemicals, electricity, and heat made it ideal for laboratory glassware and kitchenware.
-In the 1930s Corning Inc expanded the brand to include kitchen products made of soda–lime glass and other materials.
+Pyrex (trademarked as PYREX and pyrex) is a type of borosilicate glass developed by Corning Incorporated in 1908.
+Pyrex was first introduced to the public in 1915, as a brand of clear, low-thermal-expansion glassware products, whose resistance to chemicals, electricity, and heat made it ideal for laboratory glassware and kitchenware.
+In the 1930s, Corning expanded the brand to include kitchen products made of soda–lime glass and other materials.

-In 1998, the kitchenware division of Corning Inc. responsible for the development of Pyrex spun off from its parent company as Corning Consumer Products Company, subsequently renamed Corelle Brands.
-Corning Inc. no longer manufactures or markets consumer products, only industrial ones.
+In 1998, Corning Incorporated spun off its kitchenware division, including Pyrex cookware.
+Currently, Pyrex dishes are manufactured by Corelle Brands in the United States and International Cookware in Europe.
+Corning Incorporated continues to manufacture Pyrex scientific glassware.